-Alliance on Climate Change Education, Training and Public Awareness , this side event featured a lively panel
+Change Education, Training and Public Awareness , this side event featured a lively panel discussion on the

-panel included representatives from several UN Alliance member organizations, NGO partners and - of course - youth
+representatives from several UN Alliance member organizations, NGO partners and - of course - youth leaders.
+The

-leaders.
-The event was opened by the UN Secretary-General's Envoy on Youth, Mr. Ahmad Alhendawi, who emphasized
+event was opened by the UN Secretary-General's Envoy on Youth, Mr. Ahmad Alhendawi, who emphasized that climate

 Attended by more than 200 participants, the Intergenerational

 Inquiry was the highlight of the Young and Future Generations Day on 14 November.
 It gave youth delegates from

 around the world the opportunity to engage with key players in the intergovernmental climate change arena: UNFCCC

 Executive Secretary, Christiana Figueres, the UN Secretary General’s Envoy on Youth, Ahmad Alhendawi and

 French Climate Ambassador, Jacques Lapouge were on the panel alongside Nathan Niedermeier and Sylvia Yirenkyi, two

 youth delegates.
 The discussion focused on intergenerational equity as a moral principle that can unite developing